 If your site takes too long to load, most people are gone, lost before you even had a chance.

 Google now includes site speed in it’s ranking algorithm.
 That means that your site’s speed effects SEO, so if your site is slow, you’re now losing visitors and reduced rankings in search engines.

-The Number One way to Speed Up WordPress: A Good Host
+The Number One Way to Speed Up WordPress: A Good Host

-A shared host might seem like a bargain with “unlimited page views” and all those other great looking hooks.
-The hidden cost you pay is incredibly slow site speed and frequent down time during high traffic periods.
+A shared host might seem like a bargain with “unlimited page views” and all those other great-looking hooks.
+The hidden cost you pay is incredibly slow site speed and frequent downtime during high traffic periods.

 You are killing your business by running your WordPress site on shared hosting.
-The stress of your site going down after getting a big feature is enough to create a few early gray hairs: don’t be a victim, invest in proper hosting.
+The stress of your site going down after getting a big feature upgrade is enough to create a few gray hairs: don’t be a victim, invest in proper hosting.

 If you want to do it yourself…

 You can host and run your own site, but make sure to read further to make sure you handle everything needed for your WordPress site.
 One word of warning, you will find yourself spending tons of time and resources to do something that you should be outsourcing.

 The Twenty Fifteen “framework” (aka the default WP theme) is lightweight and quite speedy.
 It is essential to use a premium theme.
 While premium themes aren’t free, they are kept up to date regularly and significantly outperform free themes.

 Caching drastically improves page loads time, and best of all, many of the best caching plugins on WordPress.org are free and easy to use.